getify/Functional-Light-JS/apA.md

 2. *That* resulting reducer function then flows in as the combination function to make the filter-reducer for `isLongEnough(..)`.
 3. Finally, *that* resulting reducer function flows in as the combination function to make the map-reducer for `strUppercase(..)`.

-In the previous snippet, `composition(..)` is a composed function expecting a combination function to make a reducer; `composition(..)` has a special label: transducer.
+In the previous snippet, `composition(..)` is a composed function expecting a combination function to make a reducer; `composition(..)` here has a special name: transducer.
 Providing the combination function to a transducer produces the composed reducer:

-// TODO: fact-check if the transducer *produces* the reducer or *is* the reducer

 ```js
 var transducer = compose(